 Not sure if you have the time to go abroad for a whole summer or semester?
 Kelley's short-term study abroad options offer international components that last three weeks or less.

-Global Business Immersion
+Global Business Immersion - BUS-X 272

 This set of eight-week course options provides an opportunity to dig deeper into country analysis from a business perspective.
 These courses capitalize on the diversity and expertise of Kelley faculty from all departments.
 After eight weeks in the classroom, students travel as a group to the country or region emphasized in the course for a seven to nine day study tour.
 In that country, they participate in relevant site visits while completing the academic parts of the course.

-Cross-Cultural Management (Kelley in Oxford Summer Program)
+Cross-Cultural Management (Kelley in Manchester Summer Program) - BUS-D 365